YuantianDing/Synthphonia/README.md

 ## Build

-Simply build with `cargo build --release`.
+Simply build with `cargo build --release`, and test with `cargo test`.

 To obtain the result comparing other solvers, refer to [docs/artifact.md](https://github.com/YuantianDing/Synthphonia/blob/main/docs/artifact.md).